-Stephen Shapiro is a partner in and co-chair of the Litigation Services Department, chair of the Communications and Media Practice Group, and member of the Aviation Group and Financial Services Litigation Practice Group.
+Stephen Shapiro is a partner and co-chair of the Litigation Services Department, Chair of the Aviation Group, and member of the Financial Services Litigation Practice Group, and Communications and Media Practice Group.
 He represents a broad range of commercial clients in complex litigation matters, with a particular focus on the financial services and airline industries.

 In his commercial practice, Mr. Shapiro litigates cases involving allegations of fraudulent conduct, breaches of fiduciary duty, violations of consumer financial protection laws, malpractice, trademark/trade name infringement, theft of trade secrets, copyright infringement, shareholder disputes, breach of contract and warranty, defamation and invasion of privacy.

 In his airline practice, Mr. Shapiro defends the nations’ largest commercial airlines against claims by passengers.
 He has litigated numerous claims governed by the Montreal Convention, as well as claims arising under state law that incorporate standards of care from federal aviation regulations.

 Before entering the legal profession, Mr. Shapiro worked as a news photographer for several newspapers and brings real-world experience and industry knowledge to his communications and media practice.

 - Third Circuit Holds That Drug Manufacturers Are Not Required to Deliver Discounted Drugs to More Than One Contract Pharmacy Under the 340B Program

 - Aviation Happenings: Fall 2022

 - Aviation Happenings: Winter 2021